bhaskar0120/mix-mingle/README.md

 - Generate the tailwind css file using _(read note 1)_  `npm run css`
 - Generate index.js using _(read note 2)_  `tsc`
 - Start svelte dev server _(read note 3)_  `npm run dev`
-- Run the WebSocket server using  `node index.js`
+- Start nodemon  `npx nodemon index.js`
 - Dev server starts on  `localhost:8000`

 ### How to build the release version
  After cloning the repo,
  - Make sure dependencies are installed, if not  `npm install`

- Quickly build the release version using  `npm run build`
+ - Quickly build the release version using  `npm run build`
+ - Start serving by using `npm run start`

  Or use the following command to build the release version step by step